GSA/ficam-federation/_plan/02_know-your-users.md

  * **Number of Users**: Determine the population size for each category of users.
 It could affect the complexity and cost of integrating a potential user type.

  * **Demographic Information**: You may have to collect additional demographic information beyond what is provided as part of the authentication transaction.
-This information will help you identify the authenticators that might be applicable to the user.
+This information will help you in identity proofing and authentication options that might be applicable to the user.
 As an example, a senior citizen may not be capable of using a mobile phone as an authenticator while a younger person may be more adept at it.

- * **Geographic Information**: You should also determine if the authenticators will change based on the geographical location of these users.
+ * **Geographic Information**: You should also determine if the identity proofing requirements will change based on the geographical location of these users.
+How can you increase the coverage of these users who are located in a rural area vs. those that live in the cities? -- Are there any examples that might be better suited? ---

  <i class="fa fa-check-square-o"></i> **Risk Assessment:** Follow some of the guidelines below to assess the risks and analyze any specific security and privacy requirements.